 Yes, so long as the person or business is identifiable by the defamatory words or material, it is possible to bring a claim for defamation.

 Can companies make a defamation claim?

-Yes, for a company’s defamation claim to be successful, they must prove that the defamatory words or material has caused or is likely to cause significant harm to their business.
+Yes, UK defamation, libel and slander law states that for a company’s defamation claim to be successful, they must prove that the defamatory words or material has caused or is likely to cause significant harm to their business.
 Significant harm tends to mean a serious financial loss.

 Can a person claim for defamatory words published on social media?